DaveBullet1050/MixxxHelpers/beatItAutoDJ/README.md

 1. Go into Mixxx Options -> Preferences -> Controllers
 2. Select "Midi Through Port-0" and in the drop down, select "beatItAutoDJ"
 3. Check the "Enabled" checbox then click "Ok"
 4. Start/Enable AutoDJ.
 When you start AutoDJ (enable button on the main Mixxx window), both beat matching and a MIDI "beat note" will be sent out the Midi through port

+Some tracks look better when the lights flash on the half not full (beatmarker) grid set by Mixxx.
+See [switch_beat](./switch_beat/README.md) if you want to enable this.

 ### Beatmatching only - VirMIDI 1-0 controller